Wael-06/experimental-lab/report_pdf_generator/README.md

 2. **Stage:** Place your screenshots in the `/input` folder following the `Q{n}_{sub}.png` naming convention.
 3. **Execute:** Run the generator to compute the layout and render the PDF.

-##bash
+---

+## bash
 python main.py

+---

-##This project is small in scope, but intentionally structured like a system rather than a script.
+## This project is small in scope, but intentionally structured like a system rather than a script.